 Every place in the world has its own style and cultural influence, which can be a great source of inspiration for a designer.
-Here, we showcase a selection of travel posters created by artists inspired by the many wonderful and diverse places on Earth – and beyond...
+Here, we showcase a selection of travel poster designs created by artists and inspired by many wonderful and diverse places on Earth – and beyond...

 03. Round the world

 This Night & Day New York design was part of an illustrative travel project by Pop & Pac's David Popov.
-An ongoing, self initiated project, Popov created a series of abstract posters as a visual expression of the experiences he's had on his travels around the world.
+An ongoing, self-initiated project, Popov created a series of abstract posters as a visual expression of the experiences he's had on his travels around the world.
 He has created prints for many cities and countries, including London, Paris, Bangkok and Italy.
-Popov's designs have been so well received since their release late last year that they are now available to buy online.
+Popov's designs have been so well received that they are now available to buy online.

 04. San Francisco